cfrist/wildfirecommons-documentation/docs/jupyter/bring-your-own-image.md

 # Bring your own image

-The NDP JupyterHub service allows users to bring in their own Jupyter-based images, giving them flexibility and control over their computing environment.
+The JupyterHub service allows users to bring in their own Jupyter-based images, giving them flexibility and control over their computing environment.
 Here are three key advantages:

 ## Understanding Containers, Docker, and Images